 This post contains affiliate links for your convenience.

-During flu season the temperatures drop and the more people stay indoors, the more likely illnesses spread.
 Here are tips and tricks to properly take care of your child when they contract an illness and limit the spread of viruses in your home.

 1. Give them a lot of fluids and bland foods.